 In order to be able to recognize serious competitions on the Internet, users should adhere to a few basic rules.
 Why companies run sweepstakes and how to Can find sweepstakes at all, answer competition portals clearly in their FAQ.

 About sweepstakes collection24: The Austrian Fabian P. created a still young portal.
 With his project Sweepstakes Collection24 he wants to enable visitors to find serious competitions on the Internet in an uncomplicated way.
 The main idea of his website is not just collecting competitions from different areas: rather, his portal is intended to bring German-speaking visitors from Austria, Germany and Switzerland together to form a competition community.
 The additional services of Sweepstakes Collection24 gain in value against this background.
-Users who create an account use convenient functions, can send in their own competitions free of charge, collect G24 medals and have the chance to be part of a growing community.
-In addition, registered users have the opportunity to take part in exclusive “express competitions”.
-For passionate gamers, for example, there is currently an express raffle in which participants can win a 20 euro voucher for Steam, Valve's popular gaming platform, is awarded as a prize.
+Users who create an account have access to convenient functions, can submit their own sweepstakes free of charge, collect G24 medals and have the chance to be part of a growing community.
+In addition, registered users have the opportunity to take part in exclusive “express sweepstakes”.
+For example, an express competition is currently running for passionate gamers, in which participants can win a 20 euro voucher for Steam, Valve's popular gaming platform, is awarded as a prize.
 We keep our fingers crossed for all participants!

 Those interested in a competition should consider the following six factors in order to distinguish serious competitions from dubious offers.